-The Board has declared a final dividend for FY 2018 of 1.0 cent per share which takes the total payout for the year to 2.0 cents per share representing a 60% payout ratio.
-The share buyback, as an additional capital management tool, remains in place reflecting the very strong balance sheet.
+The Board has declared a final dividend for FY 2019 of 1.0 cents per share which takes the total payout for the year to 2.0 cents per share representing a 62% payout ratio.
+The share buyback, as an additional capital management tool remains in place reflecting the low debt level and strong cash flow generation.